College of Science START Orientation

 - Computer software resources is a list of software licenses that are available to OSU students, faculty, and staff for academic use.

 - Milne computer center is a computer lab on-campus that is open for student use throughout the year.
 This center also has a small office where students can troubleshoot and fix their personal laptops.
-The center also has appropriate social distancing and public health guidelines set in place for all users that are available for viewing on their website.

 What are the healthcare resources on campus?
 Will the Student Health Services be functioning as normal?

 The Counseling & Psychological Services (CAPS) is a resource that provides counseling, resources for managing stress and improving self-esteem, and mindfulness practices.
-CAPS is available remotely via Zoom in addition to providing other services.
-Please visit the COVID-19 CAPS Info page for more information.

 What resources are available for students with special needs?
 How do students get accommodations for a disability?